Frequently Asked Questions

 | Piece states | Limited | Reasonable support via state modifiers |

-| Cross-style games | Not possible | Explicit style encoding |
+| Cross-style games | Not possible | Explicit Style encoding |

 Example comparison: